 - 1.)
 Don't miss class and participate with a professional attitude! - 2.)
 Do not miss the assigned performances (the dates will be announced soon!) - 3.)
 Always ask questions and keep me in the loop, contact me anytime-I am here to help!
-(Texting is best and fastest!)
+(Texting is best and fastest, though emailing and calling are fine.)